 From the same position, draw in your stomach as if you’re pulling your belly button towards your back.
 Hold for 10 seconds, breathing smoothly.
 Perform eight to 12 pelvic tilts.

 Stand up facing away from a wall with your back and heels a foot away.
 Lean your back flat against the wall and slide down until your knees are bent slightly.
 Gently press your low back into the wall and stay in the sitting position for 10 seconds before sliding back up the wall.
 Perform eight to 12 reps.

 Kneel on your left knee and place your right foot forward, with your right knee bent.
 Pull your left foot upward toward your butt and hold it for 10 seconds.
 Repeat the exercise with the right leg.
 Do eight to 12 hip stretches on each side.

 Not all back pain is the same.
 Even if you practice proper stretching and strengthen your core, the pain get worse or just hang around for weeks.
 Chronic or severe lower back pain are both more complex issues.

 A physical therapist can pinpoint the problem and design an individualized stretching and exercise program that targets specific muscles to relieve your pain.
 They also work with you to ensure you’re performing each lower back stretch and exercise correctly.

 When stretching and exercise isn’t enough, a physical therapist can use manipulation, mobilization and other treatment methods to reduce your lower back pain symptoms and resolve the underlying cause.

 But you don’t have to wait until your pain is unbearable or chronic.
-Visit a physical therapist if your lower back pain lasts more than a few days so you can get back on your feet and back to work faster.
+Visit a physical therapist or check out the Bone & Joint Center if your lower back pain lasts more than a few days so you can get back on your feet and back to work faster.